drussell1974/cssow/docker/README.md

 --mount type=bind,source=/home/dave/dev/cssow/src,target=/usr/src/app
 react-student_web

-## About the 'Dockerfile-student_web' file
+## About the /student-web/Dockerfile file

-From the python:3 image, runs package.json to install dependencies and selenium
+From the node:14.3 image, runs package.json to install dependencies and selenium

 Runs the server on port 8001